 With much of the planet left in ruins the Martians finished off all organized military resistance.
 They set themselves up as rulers of scattered, sprawling megalopolises where the world’s great metropolises had once stood.
 The conquerors even FED UPON human beings like cattle.

 The alien overlords were at the top of the new social pyramid.
 Below them were the human quislings who traitorously helped the ET’s run what was left of the planet in an absolute dictatorship.
-“Keepers” – men of science who sold out the human race to pursue their work with the help of the aliens’ advanced technology, were another privileged group.
+“Keepers” – scientists who sold out the human race to pursue their work with the help of the aliens’ advanced technology, were another privileged group.

 Among the many projects pursued by the Keepers were attempts at bioengineering new bodies for the Martians – bodies that would be immune to Earth’s germs.
 Once those new bodies were developed, the squidlike, tentacular aliens could have their brains or minds transferred into those immune bodies, thus cementing their rule of the Earth forever.